 Soya milk has the highest protein content of the dairy free milks.
 A 200ml serving of soya milk typically contains 6-7g – the same amount of protein in cow’s milk.
 Soya milk creates a good foam when steamed and many coffee experts believe that it’s the best option for use in cappuccinos.

 Soya products can have an oestrogen-like effect in the body and if consuming large amounts, this may disrupt hormonal balance.
-If you choose to eat soya products, I would always recommend opting for organic as soya can be exposed to high pesticide usage during it’s farming.
+If you choose to eat soya products, we would always recommend opting for organic as soya can be exposed to high pesticide usage during it’s farming.

 Try: Provamel Organic Soya Milk.

 Coconut milk (the type that comes in a carton, not canned) is a great dairy-free alternative to cow’s milk.
-It is produced by grating coconut flesh and then soaking it in hot water, the coconut cream then rises to the top.
+It is produced by grating coconut flesh and then soaking it in hot water.
+The coconut cream then rises to the top.
 This is squeezed through a cloth to produce the coconut milk.

 Coconut milk is higher in fat than other milk alternatives, however these fats have health benefits.
 Like coconut water, coconut milk also contains some electrolyte nutrients.

-My recommended coconut milk is Plenish Organic Coconut Milk.
+Try: Plenish Organic Coconut Milk.

 Quality oat milks contain naturally occurring beta glucans – a component of the oat cell wall which has been shown to help maintain healthy cholesterol levels.